shash7/capbar/README.md

 	var capbar = new Capbar({
 		element  : '.bar'    // Default : Checks if .bar class is present.
 If not then it will create and append an element in body. selector : '.capbar' // Default : uses data-target="capbar'. top      : true      // Default : false.
-Set it to true to set the capbar at the top of the page.
+Set it to true to set capbar at the top of the page.
 	});

+### Issues
+capbar won't display above the keyboard in ios devices.
+To remedy this, set top to true(see parameters).

 **Credits & license**